christian-mv/kate_pdf_converter/README.md

 # kate_pdf_converter
-Kate pdf converter is an open source cross-platform application that can be used for editing and exporting images to pdf.
+Kate pdf converter is an open source cross-platform application that can be used for image editing and exporting to pdf.

 Form more information, please visit the kate website on: